chris-kaiser-7/go-rest-template/README.md

 The base of this project is forked from a template by Alex Edwards and further enhanced by Chris Kaiser

 Greenlight is a simple but flexible project by Alex Edwards (https://github.com/codeaucafe/greenlight) that I have been using as a template for REST projects.
-The project sets up an idiomatic folder and code structure.
-Has features such as:
+The project sets up an idiomatic folder and code structure and has Has features such as:
 - multiplexer and route table in /cmd/api/routes.go
 - CRUD's and endpoints for Users, Tokens, and Permissions
 - A smtp mailer interface to verify user email addresses